General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Review of second-order relativistic dissipative hydrodynamics

 As for the previous formulations, we can use the first-order relations (\ref{eq:firstorder1})--(\ref{eq:firstorder3}) to further decompose the terms in Eqs. (\ref{eq:RR1}), (\ref{eq:RR2}) that include the current \({I_{7}}^{\mu}\) as

-where, again, the quantities \(b_{12}\),\(b_{13}\) and \(b_{14}\) are scalar functions of \(\rho\) and \(p\).
+where, again, the quantities $b_{12}, b_{13}$, and $b_{14}$ are scalar functions of $\rho$ and $p$.

 The \textbf{rBRSSS08} formulation is based on a systematic expansion in terms of gradients of the fluid variables in equilibrium and of the metric \(g_{\mu \nu}\), hence inheriting purely geometric terms involving the Ricci tensor $R_{\mu \nu }$ and the Ricci scalar $R:=R^{\mu}_{\phantom{\mu} \mu }$.
-The dissipative currents are then written as a power series in such gradients up to a given order.
-The individual terms for the shear-stress tensor respect its properties, namely that it is symmetric, trace-free and orthogonal to \(\boldsymbol{u}\).
+The dissipative currents are then written as a power series in such gradients up to a given order and the individual terms involved in the decomposition of the shear-stress tensor are also symmetric, trace-free, and orthogonal to \(\boldsymbol{u}\).